 (1) Unless subrule (2) applies, an affidavit must be confined to facts to which the person making the affidavit is able to say from his or her own knowledge.

-(2) An affidavit may contain statements based on information received by the person making the affidavit, and believed by that person to be true, if the affidavit also contains —

-(a) the sources of the information; and
+(2) An affidavit may contain statements based on information received by the person making the affidavit, and believed by that person to be true, if the affidavit also contains the sources or grounds of that information or belief.

-(b) the grounds for believing that the information is true.

 (3) Any addition, alteration or erasure in an affidavit must be initialled by the person making the affidavit and the person before whom the affidavit was sworn or affirmed.

+[Rule 68 amended in Gazette 3 Jun 2008 p.
+2148.]

 Part 14 — If you need a litigation guardian

 69. Terms used in this Part